 How To Be T1D Smart(ies) Around the Holidays

-My son is the one with T1D in our household, and he unfortunately inherited my sweet tooth as well … so we struggle with the healthy eating, sugar, and carb thing a lot, but more so this time of year.
+My son is the one with type 1 diabetes (T1D) in our household, and he unfortunately inherited my sweet tooth as well … so we struggle with the healthy eating, sugar and carb thing a lot, but more so this time of year.

 Why oh why does there need to be a birthday celebration at school every week?
 And a treat day for no reason at all?
 And holiday parties with nothing but sticky goo?
 And multiple holiday traditions and dinners (and of course desserts!) lurking around every corner?
 Some days I think it’s the world’s way of laughing at us.

 The reality is whether you are an adult living with T1D or parenting a kid with T1D, having a plan for the holidays, balance and tools at your disposal is not optional.
 So, here are four ideas to get you started.